KatherineMichel/digital-commonplace/README.md

 https://engineering.videoblocks.com/web-architecture-101-a3224e126947?ref=abhimanyu | Web Architecture 101 – VideoBlocks Product & Engineering

 https://danluu.com/navigate-url/
-https://github.com/alex/what-happens-when | alex/what-happens-when: An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?" https://twitter.com/kamranahmedse/status/1297131414190776320 | Kamran Ahmed on Twitter: "What happens when you type in a URL in an Address bar in a browser h/t @manekinekko https://t.co/YnfbcGbIQs" / Twitter https://github.com/vasanthk/how-web-works | vasanthk/how-web-works: What happens behind the scenes when we type www.google.com in a browser? https://twitter.com/jonathansampson/status/1165493206441779200 | Sampson on Twitter: "What happens when you launch Google Chrome for the first time on a Windows 10 machine?
+https://twitter.com/kamranahmedse/status/1297131414190776320 | Kamran Ahmed on Twitter: "What happens when you type in a URL in an Address bar in a browser h/t @manekinekko https://t.co/YnfbcGbIQs" / Twitter https://github.com/vasanthk/how-web-works | vasanthk/how-web-works: What happens behind the scenes when we type www.google.com in a browser? https://twitter.com/jonathansampson/status/1165493206441779200 | Sampson on Twitter: "What happens when you launch Google Chrome for the first time on a Windows 10 machine?
 When I launched Google Chrome for the first time (and let it sit for a minute), 32 requests were made, and 7.26 MB of data downloaded. https://t.co/UpmrQBUceK" / Twitter